-As has been said, for many decades this University in its earlier years as the University of the Cape of Good Hope was the only institution in our country that conducted examinations leading to the award of university degrees.
+As has been said, for many decades this University in its earlier years as the University of the Cape of Good Hope was the only institution in our country which conducted examinations leading to the award of University degrees.

-And indeed, it later also served as what was called a federal university.
-This federal university did not provide any tuition.
-Tuition was provided by colleges affiliated to the University of the Cape of Good Hope, which became the University of South Africa (UNISA) in 1918.
+And indeed it also served later as what was called a federal university which did not provide any tuition - that tuition being provided by Colleges affiliated to what became the University of South Africa, UNISA, only in 1918, having evolved out of the University of the Cape of Good Hope.

-So central was the role of this University in the evolution of the system of higher education in our country, since 1873, that it even awarded the matriculation certificates that enabled students to enter university.
+So central was the role of this University in the evolution of the system of higher education in our country, since 1873, that it even awarded the Matriculation certificates which enabled students to enter university.

-Accordingly, a study of the story of UNISA would, among others, open a window to the understanding of the beginning of access to higher education for the indigenous African majority in our country, and the attitude of the University to this very matter.
+Accordingly a study of the story of UNISA would, among others, open a window to the understanding of the beginning of access to higher education on the part of the indigenous African majority in our country, and the attitude of the University to this very matter.

-For instance, in his book, Spes in arduis: a history of the University of South Africa, Maurice Boucher says that in 1880, Simon Peter Sihlali, the later congregational religious Minister, became the first African matriculant in the country.
+For instance, in his book, 'Spes in arduis: a history of the University of South Africa', Maurice Boucher says that in 1880 Simon Peter Sihlali, the later